Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdarray.md

 **Behavior**

-Returns the element at position `i` of the array starting at zero.
+Returns the element at position `i` of the array.
+The index starts from zero.

 Results in a run-time error when over-indexing or under-indexing.

 ```console